tailwindlabs/tailwindcss/source/docs/preflight.blade.md

 ## Border styles are reset globally

-In order to make it easy to add a border by simply adding the `border` class, Tailwind overrides the default border styles for all elements:
+In order to make it easy to add a border by simply adding the `border` class, Tailwind overrides the default border styles for all elements with the following rules:

 ```css
 *,